 Know Where to Camp

 Twelve of the Needles’ 29 campsites are available for reservations via recreation.gov in the spring and fall months.
-First-come, first-served sites are also available, though they fill quickly as well.
+First-come, first-served sites are available in the off-season.

 If you can’t get a campsite in the park, the private Needles Outpost Campground a mile and a half from the Needles entrance can accommodate RVs up to 40 feet in length.
 RV parks and campgrounds are also available in the nearby towns of Moab and the farther-flung Monticello.

 Like its sister park, Arches, Canyonlands experiences crowds in the prime desert seasons of spring and fall.
 You’ll often find long lines to get into the park and full parking lots and viewpoints during these seasons.
 Holiday weekends (including Utah school breaks) are especially busy.
 This can be especially tricky in a large RV with limited places to park, so avoiding crowds is key.